paultopia/conlaw_casebook/spring-2022-iteration/48-uncovered-doctrines.md

 3. Discrimination with a protectionist effect.

 The easiest case is where a state flat-out makes a law treating interstate commerce differently.
-Examples: *Philadelphia v.
-NJ*, you can't import garbage from out of state, *Granholm*, different rules for in-state and out-of-state alcohol, and so forth.
+Big example: *Philadelphia v.
+NJ*, you can't import garbage from out of state.
 This is called "facial discrimination."
 The word "facial" here doesn't refer to a beauty product.
 Rather, it means "on the face of the law," that is, written right into the text.
+(Just like in Equal Protection.)

 For example, here's a facially discriminatory tax: "No grocery stores may sell fruits in Hawaii unless those fruits were grown in Hawaii."

 By contrast, here's a tax that is clearly discriminatory, but isn't *facially* discriminatory against interstate commerce: "No grocery stores may sell fruits other than pineapples in Hawaii."
 That doesn't explicitly, that is, "facially," discriminate against non-Hawaiian produce, but it still discriminates because *who else grows pineapples in the U.S., huh?*

 The cases contain reveal a few subtle issues, however.
 First, it isn't just regulations like "nobody from out of state shall bring their dirty trash in to dump in a landfill in New Jersey" that count.
 Discriminatory taxes count as well.^[Also, it doesn't just have to be a law, like on the statute books.
 Discriminatory application of non-discriminatory laws can count too, like if a licensing authority just *by an amazing coincidence* exercises its discretion to grant licenses to in-staters but not out-of-staters.]
-Subsidies out of general revenue *do not* count (Iowa can pay the pig farmers---out of general tax revenue), but they cannot be structured as discriminatory tax exemptions or taxes on an industry that are earmarked to be rebates to local producers.
-For example, Iowa can subsidize corn farmers out of the taxes we all pay, but it can't impose a tax on corn and then give a rebate to the Iowa farmers.
+Subsidies out of general revenue *do not* count, but they cannot be structured as discriminatory tax exemptions or taxes on an industry that are earmarked to be rebates to local producers.
+For example, Illinois can subsidize corn farmers out of the taxes we all pay, but it can't impose a tax on corn and then give a rebate to the Illinois farmers.

 When we get into protectionist purpose and effect, the easiest way to think about it is in terms of two key issues^[Note: this isn't really formal "doctrine," as such, but I do think these are helpful rules of thumb.]: